LeBoldus-Lab/hoboR/docs/index.md

 ### [An example to implement weather data]({{ site.baseurl }}{% post_url 2024-04-05-sampling-trends %})

-### Manuscript--> HOBOR: An R package for weather data manipulation
+### Manuscript--> HOBOR: An R package for the analysis of HOB weather data

 # **Install hoboR**